Bravely Default II

 Bravely Default II is a role-playing video game developed by Claytechworks and published by Square Enix.
 It was released worldwide for the Nintendo Switch on February 26, 2021, with Nintendo publishing the game on the platform outside of Japan, and was released for Windows on September 2, 2021.
-It is the third main installment in the Bravely series, following the original Bravely Default and its direct sequel Bravely Second: End Layer.
+It is the third main installment in the Bravely series, following the original Bravely Default and its direct sequel Bravely Second: End Layer, both originally released on the Nintendo 3DS.
 It features a separate story, setting, and cast of characters.

+The game's story follows Seth, a young sailor who is swept ashore in a foreign kingdom after a storm.
+There, he encounters Gloria, a princess seeking to protect four elemental crystals from hostile forces; Elvis, a scholar searching for an ancient, mysterious book; and Adelle, a mercenary with her own goals.
+Together, they undertake a journey across the game's world, confronting powerful adversaries as they attempt to recover the crystals and restore balance to the world of Excillant.

+Bravely Default II was released to generally positive critical reception; reviewers praised the game's unique visual style, dramatic soundtrack, and its innovative additions to the traditional JRPG turn-based battle formula, although some critics considered the game's plot to be predictable.
+As of December 2021, publisher Square Enix confirmed that it had sold more than one million units on the Nintendo Switch.

 Premise and gameplay

 Bravely Default II is the third main game in the Bravely series, following the original game Bravely Default and its sequel Bravely Second: End Layer.
 While Second was a direct story continuation from the original, Bravely Default II features a new story and cast of characters.
 Similar to prior titles, the game plays as a role-playing video game with turn-based battles.

 The game contains an updated variant of the prior games' "Brave Point" system and use of collecting different "asterisks" to change a character's job class.
+Bravely Default II features turn-based combat that builds on the series’ signature "brave" and "default" systems.
+Players can choose to "default" during their turn, which allows them to defend and accumulate Brave Points (BP), or "brave," using stored BP to perform multiple actions in a single turn.
+This system encourages strategic decision-making, as players must weigh the benefits of conserving actions against the potential rewards of unleashing them all at once.
+Compared to previous titles, Bravely Default II introduces improved job customization, enhanced visuals, and refined battle mechanics, offering players more flexibility and depth in character development and strategy.